GoogleChrome/web.dev/src/site/content/en/blog/declarative-shadow-dom/index.md

 ## Feature detection and browser support {: #detection-support }

-Declarative Shadow DOM is supported in Chrome&nbsp;88, and can also be enabled using the **Experimental Web Platform Features** flag in Chrome&nbsp;85.
+The Chrome team is tentatively looking at un-flagging Declarative Shadow DOM in Chrome&nbsp;88.
+In the meantime, it can be enabled using the **Experimental Web Platform Features** flag in Chrome&nbsp;85.
 Navigate to `chrome://flags/#enable-experimental-web-platform-features` to find that setting.

 As a new web platform API, Declarative Shadow DOM does not yet have widespread support across all browsers.
 Browser support can be detected by checking for the existence of a `shadowroot` property